 Although Peale's diary entry mentions a silhouette of himself, none from Jefferson's collection is known to survive.2

 Humboldt had just completed his famous explorations in South and Central America, accompanied through South America by the botanist Bonpland who had collected plant specimens.
-When he arrived in the United States, Humboldt requested a meeting with Jefferson, and wrote praising "your writings, your actions, and the liberalism of your ideas, which have inspired me from my earliest youth."3 Jefferson was more than happy to oblige, congratulating Humboldt on the success of his travels and writing:
+When he arrived in the United States, Humboldt requested a meeting with Jefferson, and wrote praising "your writing, actions, and breadth of ideas have inspired in me since childhood."3 Jefferson was more than happy to oblige, congratulating Humboldt on the success of his travels and writing:

-The countries you have visited are those least known, and most interesting, and a lively desire will be felt generally to receive the information you will be able to give.
-No one will feel it more strongly than myself, because no one person views this new world with more partial hopes of it's exhibiting an ameliorated state of the human condition.4
+[T]he countries you have visited are of those least known, and most interesting, and a lively desire will be felt generally to recieve the information you will be able to give. no one will feel it more strongly than myself, because no one perhaps views this new world with more partial hopes of it's exhibiting an ameliorated state of the human condition.4